bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

 # Summary

-## **General idea:**
+## **idea:**
-- Retrieve filing PDFs that the COLIN report server generates and load them into doc storage service in the modern system.
+Each organization in COLIN has a filing history with multiple PDFs per filing.
+As COLIN becomes too cumbersome to work with and the transition to the modern app continues, there needs to be a way to migrate filing history of all organizations in in COLIN over to the modern system.

+This approach will implement a web crawler to retrieve all PDFs for each filing in an org's filing history and store them under a directory tree then send them into Doc Storage on the modern app.
+This approach is relatively lightweight and simple to implement compared to directly accessing Jasper and RMI, while achieving the same result with similar performance.

-## **Background so far:**
+## **Background info:**
  - COLIN has a monolith architecture.
- - COLIN UI connects to the COLIN server which talks to the Oracle database for some processes and the report server to generate PDFs.
+ - COLIN UI connects to the COLIN server which talks the report server to generate PDFs.
  - COLIN makes calls to the report server using some parametres then the report server talks with the Oracle Database to query the data needed to generate all the necessary PDFs for a filing (maybe done using a filing ID? not sure yet)
  - The report server generates all the PDFs for a filing and sends it back to COLIN.
  - There are 2 report services running on the report server that generate PDFs for filings, Jasper and RMI